We all know that swooping in and out on a tick-off-and-on-to-the-next-one coach tour, is no way to see any part of any country.

-Set to a stunning natural backdrop, with a safe and slow-paced rural way of life, Todra Gorge is the perfect place to unwind and relax in Morocco, especially after time in the far more bustling and hectic destination of Marrakesh and Fez.
+Set to a stunning natural backdrop, with a safe and slow-paced rural way of life, Todra Gorge is the perfect place to unwind and relax in Morocco, especially after time in the far more bustling and hectic destinations of Marrakesh and Fez.

 It is one of a few gorge areas in Morocco – the other main one being Dades Gorge, which lies still to the west of the Todra, also within the High Atlas area.

-Todra Gorge Facts
+Todra Gorge Facts!

 Todra is actually the name given to the last 600m of the canyons as they wind down from the High Atlas mountains.